mikey247/wads-test-project/README.md

 `pip install -r requirements.01.dev.txt`

-NOTE - the other two requirement files aren't necessary for development and may cause issues on Windows as they require specific Linux-based packages to be installed.
+NOTE - the other two requirements aren't necessary for development and may cause issues on Windows as they require specific Linux-based packages to be installed.

 ##### Linux / WSL